Skip to main content

 note

-Changing the project key using either mechanism will delete all pending MAR files queued to be uploaded.
+Changing the Project Key using either mechanism will delete all pending MAR files queued to be uploaded.

 Software Versions, Hardware Versions and Device Serials

 It is possible to customize which values to use as the Software Version, Hardware Version or Device Serial for a given project.
-For background on software and hardware versions, see Software and Hardware Versions.
+For background on software and Hardware Versions, see Software and Hardware Versions.

 The customization is done during the project creation.
 To change these settings, you must create a new project.